List of Kentucky supplemental roads and rural secondary highways (1–199): KY 37

 Kentucky Route 37 is a 18.730 mi rural secondary highway in southern Boyle County.
 The highway begins at KY 243 at the confluence of Little South Fork with North Rolling Fork, a tributary of Rolling Fork, west of Forkland.
 Here, North Rolling Fork forms the Boyle-Casey county line; KY 243 immediately heads south onto Little South Road across North Rolling Fork into the latter county.
 KY 37 heads east on Forkland Road through the valley of North Rolling Fork.
 The highway passes through Forkland and crosses Hungry Neck Fork at its junction with KY 1108.
 KY 37 crosses North Rolling Fork twice west of Johnson Branch, which the route crosses just west of its intersection with KY 1822.
 The highway crosses North Rolling Fork for the last time as the route veers south and follows Shelby Branch to near the Boyle-Casey county line.
 KY 37 ascends out of the stream valley and descends along White Oak Road to the valley of White Oak Creek.
 The highway leaves White Oak Creek at its junction with KY 3365 (Hogue Hollow Road) and heads northeast into Junction City, which the route enters along White Oak Lane.
 KY 37 runs concurrently west along KY 300 along Shelby Street.
 At the west city limit, the highway splits from KY 300 onto Stewards Lane, which the route follows to its terminus at US 150 Bypass at the edge of the city of Danville.

+History

+A previous KY 37 ran from the Ohio state line to US 60 in Frankfort.
+This became part of US 421 in July 1949, and Kentucky Route 421 (established 1948) was renumbered to new KY 37.